aaronlab/SweetCardScanner/README.md

 2. `import SweetCardScanner` on top of the `ContentView.swift`.
 3. Now, you can use like `SweetCardScanner()` inside of the body.
 4. Also, you can use completion clousures, such as `.onDismiss`, `.onError`, `.onSuccess` right after `SweetCardScanner()` like below.
+5. If you want to turn off the camera when you move to the result view, you will need to use your own customized navigation status trick. [(Check the example below)](#example)

    ```Swift
    var body: some View {